Colby-Frison/SmartWrite/tests/pdf/README.md

 3. **Boundary Test Cases** - Testing for random words at different positions
 4. **Edge Case Testing** - Testing for first and last words
 5. **Context-based Testing** - Testing for phrases and multi-word searches
+6. **Text Layer Testing** - Testing for proper text chunking and positioning
+7. **Search Highlighting** - Testing for proper highlight positioning and styling

 ## Running the Tests